bepitulaz/openFrameworks/addons/ofxQNX/README.txt

 NEWS
 =======
+25/04/2012
+- Implemented keyboard (use a downward swipe gesture from the top to open the on-screen keyboard)
+- Updated qnxFontsExample example

 10/04/2012
 - ofxQNXSoundStream is now using SDL instead of QSA.
 Seems to be providing low latency audio without distortions.